ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/3-Advanced-usage-of-the-JavaScript-Tracker.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > [**JavaScript Tracker**](Javascript-Tracker) > Specific event tracking

-**Warning: this page refers to version 2.2.0 of the JavaScript Tracker, which has not yet been released.**

 <a name="tracking-specific-events" />
 ## 4. Advanced usage